pascalr/admin/docs/grant_application.md

 ### Solution site internet

-**8s - On voit le site internet, la liste de recettes qui déroulent, puis la sélection d'une recette**
+**8s - Voir la page d'acceuil, la souris qui se déplaces sur recettes, voir la liste de recettes qui déroulent, puis la sélection d'une recette**

 A website is currently under construction.
 The goal is to host a large library of recipes freely avaibable for everyone.
 The main focus are recipes that are environmentally-friendly, but others are included for completeness sake.